Sylvia Brett

-Sylvia Leonora, Lady Brooke, Ranee of Sarawak (born The Hon.
-Sylvia Leonora Brett, 25 February 1885 – 11 November 1971), was an English aristocrat who became the consort to Sir Charles Vyner de Windt Brooke, Rajah of Sarawak, the last of the White Rajahs.
+Sylvia Leonora, Lady Brooke, White Ratuh Consort of Sarawak (born The Hon.
+Sylvia Leonora Brett, 25 February 1885 – 11 November 1971), was an English aristocrat who became the consort to Sir Charles Vyner de Windt Brooke, the third and last of the White Rajahs of Sarawak.

 Early life

-Brett was born at No. 1, Tilney Street, Park Lane, Central London, the second daughter of Reginald Baliol Brett, the 2nd Viscount Esher, KCB.
+Brett was born at No. 1 Tilney Street, Park Lane, Central London, the second daughter of Reginald Baliol Brett, the 2nd Viscount Esher, KCB.
 Her mother Eleanor was the third daughter of the Belgian politician and revolutionary Sylvain Van de Weyer and his wife Elizabeth, who was the only child of the great financier Joshua Bates of Barings Bank.
 Sylvia grew up at the family home, Orchard Lea, at Cranbourne in Winkfield parish in Berkshire.
 Her paternal grandmother Eugénie Meyer was French, born in Lyons.

 Sylvia Brett grew up in a troubled household.
 She was ignored by her courtier father, who was far more interested in flirting with young men than being a parent.
 Sylvia and her sister Dot had to suffer starvation of affection, and she decided to "electrify the world" when she grew up.